 Individual Therapy for Listening and Spoken Language at Sound Beginnings

 Children who attend the Preschool and Kindergarten programs participate in individualized auditory learning and spoken language therapy sessions.
 Sound Beginnings has the opportunity of interdisciplinary collaboration of highly specialized deaf educators, speech-language pathologists, and audiologists who regularly coordinate efforts to respond to each child’s targeted needs.
 Graduate students, who are masters or doctoral degree candidates, deliver individualized therapy using the most current auditory and research-focused training techniques.
-Therapy sessions with graduate students are coordinated with and supervised by licensed and certified speech-language pathologists from the Dept of Communicative Disorders and Deaf Education.
+Therapy sessions with graduate students are coordinated with and supervised by highly specialized speech-language pathologists and/or teachers of the deaf from the Dept of Communicative Disorders and Deaf Education.
 To enhance home/school collaboration, parents participate in at least one session per week and are welcome to attend more often if desired.
 The individual therapy sessions also can be observed by parents from attached observation rooms.
-If you are interested in observing your child’s therapy sessions, please contact Nicole Martin, Director of Sound Beginnings, at 435-757-9235.

 Mainstreaming for Sound Beginnings children

 Children in the Sound Beginnings program benefit from mainstreaming activities with typically developing children in the adjacent Dolores Doré Eccles Center for Early Care & Education program.
-Children from both programs interact with afternoon classroom activities as well as shared playground and cafeteria times.
-Children with hearing loss in the Sound Beginnings kindergarten also participate in the Edith Bowen kindergarten activities on Friday mornings.
+Children from both programs interact with shared playground times and occasional joint activities.

 Sound Beginnings can assist with coordinating or scheduling other related services as appropriate for each child.
 This might include occupational therapy, physical therapy, or psychological services.
 These services can be provided through community resources, or university-based clinics.
 Any potential charges or fees are the responsibility of the child’s family as per the agreement with the service provider.